 Interaction of the Student Code of Conduct and the Sexual Misconduct Regulation

 The University has a separate regulation, the Sexual Misconduct and Title IX Sexual Harassment Regulation, 1.0050R, which addresses sexual misconduct and sexual harassment and the processes for reaching a determination of responsibility for such conduct.
 It sets forth rights and procedures that may vary from what is set forth in the Student Code of Conduct.
-For cases subject to the Sexual Misconduct and Title IX Sexual Harassment Regulation, the provisions of that regulation supersede and control over contrary or inconsistent provisions of this Student Code of Conduct.
+For cases subject to the Sexual Misconduct and Title IX Sexual Harassment Regulation, the provisions of that regulation supersede and control over contrary or inconsistent provisions of this Student Code of Conduct unless otherwise noted herein.

 B. AUTHORITY